pydantic/pydantic/docs/usage/types.md

 `ByteSize`
 : converts a bytes string with units to bytes

+`NanoTime`
+: converts a time string with units to nanoseconds

 ### Typing Iterables

 *pydantic* uses standard library `typing` types as defined in PEP 484 to define complex objects.